microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/v1.0/docs/Invoke-MgPlayCommunicationCallPrompt.md

 ## SYNOPSIS
 Play a prompt in the call.
-For more information about how to handle operations, see commsOperation
+For more information about how to handle operations, see commsOperation This API is available in the following national cloud deployments.

 ## SYNTAX